MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Kinematics Solvers

 \subsubsection{Type B}

 In Type~B, $L_{p_t}$ and $L_{p_r}$ are connected by a revolute joint $J_{p_t p_r}$ with rotation $\theta$.
 We solve for $\theta$ so that the actuator length equals $l^*$.
-Transformations from $L_{p_t}$ to $L_t$ (orange) and from $L_{p_t}$ to $L_r$ (blue) are illustrated in Fig.~\ref{fig:type-b}.
-Based on the relative positions of $L_{p_t}$, $J_{p_r r}$, and $J_{p_t t}$ (illustrated by the green triangle in Fig.~\ref{fig:type-b}(right)), the actuator length $l$ can be computed as:
+Transformations from $L_{p_t}$ to $L_t$ (orange) and from $L_{p_t}$ to $L_r$ (blue) are illustrated in Figure~\ref{fig:type-b}.
+Based on the relative positions of $L_{p_t}$, $J_{p_r r}$, and $J_{p_t t}$ (illustrated by the green triangle in Figure~\ref{fig:type-b}(right)), the actuator length $l$ can be computed as

 According to (\ref{eq:tpc}) and (\ref{eq:Tpq}), the path transformation is $\mathbf{T}_{p_t r} = \mathbf{T}_{p_t p_r}(\theta)\,\mathbf{T}_{p_r}\,\mathbf{T}_{p_r r}.$ Let $f_B^0:\mathbb{R}\to\mathbb{R}$ denote the function that maps $\theta$ to the actuator length $l$.
 For Type~B, the FK solver $\varphi$ reduces to solving the scalar equation